Leonard Jenyns: Membership of Learned Societies

+In 1822, Jenyns became a member of the Linnean Society.
 In 1825 Jenyns gave his first paper on the "Ornithology of Cambridgeshire" to the Cambridge Philosophical Society, where he became a member and then a fellow.
 In 1855 he founded and became President of the Bath Natural History and Antiquarian Field Club.
 In Cambridge, he set up the Societies Museum, now the Cambridge University Museum of Zoology.
 His large insect collection was donated to the Cambridge Philosophical Society, and in 1869 his library of about 1200 volumes, his herbarium of British plants, and four volumes of letters were presented to the Bath Royal Literary and Scientific Institution.

 Jenyns was a founding member of the Zoological Society of London.
 He joined the British Association for the Advancement of Science in 1832, and became a member of the Society of Entomologists of London in 1834 and the Geological Society of London in 1835.
 In 1892 he was honoured with a congratulatory letter by the Linnean Society, where he had been a member for seventy years.